polterguy/polterguy.github.io/tutorials/dynamic-slots/index.md

    return:x:-
 ```

-As you can see, we _semantically_ retrieved a dynamic slot, for then to inject new slot invocations into it,
+In the above snippet we _semantically_ retrieved a dynamic slot, for then to inject new slot invocations into it,
 and saving our updated slot afterwards.
 This allows you to look at code as a dynamic living thing, possible to
 modify over time, according to your needs, whatever they may be.
 Arguably allowing you to from within your
 live production environment literally _semantically 'patch'_ your existing code.
 Hence your code is no longer